tscircuit/eval-webworker/README.md

 intensive operations.
 Executing tscircuit code in a web worker allows the ui to display the rendering process without freezing, and stop rendering if it goes on for too long.

+## Execution Implementation

+1. The execution code is scanned for imports, these imports are then loaded via fetch from the CDN and added to a global import map.
+2. The code is transpiled.
+Imports/requires automatically check the import map.
+3. The transpiled code is executed with a `circuit` object added to the global scope.
+4. When a user calls `circuitWebWorker.renderUntilSettled()`, the web worker the webworker runs `circuit.renderUntilSettled()`